claudiosanchez/Nuclios.Netflix/README.md

 			Init ();
 		}

-4- This is not a required thing, but If you find that it just doesn't make sense to re-rewrite:
+4- This is not a required thing, but If you find something that just doesn't make sense to "translate" and you can make it better, then do it.
+That's the case of the code used to consume iTunes Web services.
+I wasn't going to simply translate line by line.

+//Obj-C

+//C#